 All purchases made through the site are set to be an automatic renewal by default, and you can cancel the renewal at any time.
-If you choose to cancel, your Turd's Vault access will last throughout the full time of your original purchase.
+If you choose to cancel, your Vault access will last throughout the full time of your original purchase.
+The end date of the subscription is based on the date of purchase and the length of the subscription: monthly or annual.

-Go to the "Account" link at the top gold bar.
-Then select the "SUBSCRIPTION" tab on the page, and then "cancel."
-If you are having trouble, please use the contact form to let Turd know.
-Please note: Subscriptions will be canceled, but we do not completely delete or remove accounts.
+If you are having trouble, please use the contact form to let TF know.
+Please note: Subscriptions will be canceled, but we do not completely delete or remove accounts unless requested.
 You will continue to have full access for the entire length of your original term of purchase.